xrdocs/ncs5500/_tutorials/bgp-flowspec-on-ncs5500.md

 First reminder: the support is limited today (September 2019) to the platforms based on Jericho+ NPU and External TCAM (OP: Optimus Prime).

-BGP FlowSpec being implemented in ingress only, the distinction between line card is important only where the packets are received.
+BGP FlowSpec being implemented in ingress, the distinction between line card is important only where the packets are received.
 What is used to egress the traffic is not relevant.
 We support BGP FS on the following products:
 - NCS55A1-36H-SE-S
 - NCS55A2-MOD-SE-S (the one we are using for these tests)
-- NC55-36X100G-A-SE line card (36x100G -SE)
+- NC55-36X100G-A-SE line card
-- NC55-MOD-A-SE-S line card (MOD -SE)
+- NC55-MOD-A-SE-S line card

-For the most part, the implementation is identical to what has been done on the ASR9000, CRS and NCS-6000 platforms.
+For the most part, the implementation is identical to what has been done on the ASR9000, CRS and NCS6000 platforms.
 You can refer to the configuration guide on the ASR9000 and use the examples available from multiple sources.

-We are list
+In the next parts, you'll find aspect that are specific to the NCS5500:

 ### Recirculation